The Way of Kings: Prologue

-So far in the future, the Heralds' battle has been distorted from reality, and the Heralds are now worshiped as gods.
+So far in the future, the Heralds' battle has been distorted from reality, and the Heralds are now worshipped as gods.

 Szeth, a Shin exile cast out by his own people, is sent to assassinate the king of one of the world's most powerful nations, Alethkar.
 He possesses a Shardblade, a mythical blade that can cut through any material and kill with a touch.
 He also has access to powers that are no longer available to normal humans, able to affect gravity, using Stormlight.

 Szeth confronts and mortally wounds King Gavilar before revealing to the King that the Parshendi, a race of humanoids with mottled red and black skin, sent him.
 A dying Gavilar gives Szeth a black sphere of unknown use and asks him to send his last regards to his brother Dalinar, which Szeth does.
 After Szeth flees the scene, Gavilar's son, Elhokar, declares war on the Parshendi for their betrayal.

 Part One

 Six years later, Kaladin, a relatively high-station peasant of Alethkar, volunteers to follow his brother Tien, who was drafted, into war to keep him safe.
 In his third battle, Kaladin's brother is killed, driving Kaladin to become a better fighter and resolving to protect others from the same fate.
 During a later battle, Kaladin succeeds in killing an enemy Shardbearer and is given the chance to claim the enemy's Shardblade and Shardplate by right.
+Kaladin denies taking them, instead choosing to give the Shardblade and Shardplate to one of his men.
 However, he is then betrayed by Lord Amaram, who takes the treasure for himself and brands Kaladin a slave to cover the theft.
 After numerous escape attempts, Kaladin is sent into service as a Bridgeman - a slave who is forced to carry massive bridges for the Alethi army battling the Parshendi on the Shattered Plains, a biome of vast chasms.
 The general of this section of the army, Sadeas, uses the bridgemen as bait for the enemy archers.
 Along the way, Kaladin meets and befriends an amnesiac spren named Sylphrena, who serves as Kaladin's emotional support.
 Having felt depressed about his past failures, Kaladin decides to cast himself off a cliff to end his life, until Syl convinces him to renew his efforts to protect the Bridgemen.

 Meanwhile in Kharbranth, Shallan, a minor light-eyed (highborn) Veden whose family's inheritance is in danger, hatches a scheme to switch a broken Soulcaster (a device that allows the user the power of transmutation) with a working one belonging to Jasnah Kholin, sister of the Alethi King Elhokar.
 Shallan convinces Jasnah to accept her as her ward.